Our End of the Year Insights with Predictions for 2016

 2015 marked the beginning of the full streaming takeover.
 “A rise of streaming platforms coming into the market, as well as increased opportunities for offline viewing, has led to a whole new world of media, and advertisers are already being folded into the process.”
 (Andrew Einbinder, Assistant Account Executive for Brand Partnership) We are now able to gain, and always expect, access to content we want, whenever we want it on any device.

 How have companies been aligning their use of sound with this new era of “always on, always with access”?
 For Jack In The Box, this millennial-centric trend was a perfect match to their restaurant’s 24/7 availability.
-When designing the sonic experience of the food chain, Made Music Studio proposed using a day-parted playlist; an ever-flowing and changing rotation to match the restaurant’s shifting energy and needs throughout the day.
+When designing the sonic experience of a food chain, Made Music Studio proposed using a day-parted playlist; an ever-flowing and changing rotation to match the restaurant’s shifting energy and needs throughout the day.
 For example, allowing room for dinner chatter in the evening or using upbeat and exciting rhythms during lunch to keep the guests moving, without feeling rushed.

 Finding the universality in “niche” ideas